Goblin80/TP-LINK-Remote-Management/README.md

 ####1.
 Interactive Router Control:

-  It's an interactive batch script has the ability to:
+  *Interactive Router Control.bat* is an interactive batch script has the ability to:

 * Reboot Router
 * Change/Renew IP